sphere media background sample

 How can we decarbonise the last-mile delivery?

-While we wait for more sustainable alternative energy solutions, optimising the logistics process offers interesting avenues to reduce the carbon footprint of deliveries, especially in the e-commerce sector.
+So… finding the right balance in our energy sources is proving quite complex.
+While we wait for more sustainable energy solutions, optimising our logistics process could help us to reduce emissions.
+As we’ve learned, there are some interesting ways to reduce the carbon footprint of deliveries in e-commerce.

-Companies can significantly reduce their CO2 emissions and delivery costs by minimising the volume of parcels and optimising routes.
-A win-win approach that benefits companies just as much as consumers.
+In fact, companies could significantly reduce their CO2 emissions and delivery costs by minimising the volume of parcels and optimising delivery routes.
+It’s a win-win approach that benefits companies as much as consumers.

 Decarbonisation and renewable energies: find out more